Israel sharing some COVID vaccines with Palestinians, Honduras, Czech Republic

 Prime Minister Benjamin Netanyahu did not name which countries in a statement announcing the move.

-But an Israeli official told Reuters that Honduras - which said last year it intended to move its Israel embassy to Jerusalem - was among the recipients.
+But the government of Honduras - which said last year it intended to move its Israel embassy to Jerusalem - said it was expecting 5,000 doses from Israel.
+The country has yet to receive any doses.

-Israel has been importing Pfizer Inc and Moderna Inc vaccines.
-It has administered at least one Pfizer dose to almost 50% of its 9 million population in one of the world’s swiftest campaigns.
+Israel has been importing Pfizer-BioNTech BNTX.O and Moderna Inc vaccines.
+It has administered at least one Pfizer dose to almost 50% of its 9 million population in one of the world's swiftest campaigns.
+(Graphic: tmsnrt.rs/34pvUyi)

 This month the Palestinians received an initial shipment of Moderna doses from Israel, helping kick off a limited vaccination programme in the Israeli-occupied West Bank and Gaza.